casper-network/docs-archive/glossary/D.rst

 ^^^^
 A distributed application (dApp) is a set of `smart contracts <S.html#smart_contract>`_.

+Delegation rate
+^^^^^^^^^^^^^^^
+Node operators (`validators <V.html#validator>`_) define a commission that they take in exchange for providing staking services.
+This commission is represented as a percentage of the rewards that the node operator retains for their services.

+Delegator
+^^^^^^^^^
+Delegators are users who participate in the platform's security by delegating their tokens to validators, which adds to their weight, and collecting a part of the rewards proportional to their delegations, net of a cut ("delegation rate") that is collected by the validator.

 Deploy
 ^^^^^^
 An **external client to node** message that includes two transactions: